thesystemninjaneer/billtracker/my-bill-tracker-frontend/README.md

 This interacts with the Organization Service to add, update, and delete organizations.

-The `./src/pages/Forms.css` provieds a simple error message style.
+The `./src/pages/Forms.css` provides a simple error message style.

 3. List orgs